 A negative review doesn’t mean that your business is bad

-The worse thing you can actually do is to try to ignore negative feedbacks, hide them or delete.
+The worse thing you can actually do is to try to ignore negative feedbacks, hide them, or delete them.
 Please, do not do this!
 There is a direct road to fail.

-Usually, when people leave negative feedback they are annoyed and on emotions. you have to keep calm and composure.
-Listen carefully all their concerns and try to give a response.
-One more advice: don’t take customer’s words as a personal attack.
-Try to distance your emotional self and taking the remarks.
+Usually, when people leave negative feedback they are annoyed and emotional. you have to keep calm and composure.
+Listen carefully to all their concerns and try to give a response.
+One more piece of advice: don’t take the customer’s words as a personal attack.
+Try to distance your emotional self and take the remarks.
 And again, keep calm!

 Remember the fundamental business rule: “The customer is always right”.
 Even when he’s wrong.
 Attempts to prove the opposite will be not helpful.
 Just let him tell all they want.

 When you ask questions, you show that you are interested in this issue and want to help.

 You as a business owner have to build a consistent process from handling the feedback to solving the problems.
 If some time is needed to overcome the issue, you have to inform a user about the status periodically.
 One of the quickest ways to receive user reviews is to implement them on your site Live Chat.

 - Email notifications